 What magnets should I use beneath my miniatures?

-I suggest you go with the magnetic sheet instead of the rare earth magnets.
+I suggest you go with the magnetic sheet instead of the rare earth magnets /Neodymium magnets.
 Because GW bases are hollow, the rare earth will sit slightly above the surface.
 This, in turn, will severely limit how strong the magnetic connection.
 The magnetic sheet will be flush with the surface and create a stronger bond.
 If you do go with the rare earth, the easiest solution for glueing it to the base is with a hot glue thingy (metal glue is not your friend in this instance).

 Would it not be better to use a magnet underneath instead of a metal sheet?